frankthelen/rools/README.md

 ### Create rule engine: `new Rools()`

-Calling `new Rools()` creates a new Rools instance, i.e., a new rules engine.
+Calling `new Rools()` creates a new Rools instance, i.e., a new rule engine.
 You usually do this once for a given set of rules.

 Example: